 Hiring professional entertainers: don't be surprised that many tech employees are introverts and not ideal booth staffers.
-I have seen companies have remarkable results hiring improv comedians (self explanatory, but have to vet/prep), tour guides (great at yelling), portrait artists (people like pictures of themselves), barbers (covid haircuts) and especially magicians (there are dedicated tech magicians who will weave your tech into their patter) to draw a crowd
+I have seen companies have remarkable results hiring improv comedians (self explanatory, but have to vet/prep), tour guides (great at yelling), portrait artists (people like pictures of themselves), barbers (covid haircuts) and especially magicians (there are dedicated tech magicians who will weave your tech into their patter.
+NOTE: please make sure the magicians are good... or it might fall flat) to draw a crowd.

 - Booth costumes.
 Mildly embarrassing, but always a hit!
 Make conferences more like conventions!